ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2020-03-13-21-CentryCaptial.md

 # Inequality
 Thear are two aspect on this topic.
 Compare across time and nationality with wealth distribution.
-- Is the inequality will
+- Is the inequality will keep incresing all the time?
+- How inflation reduce
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MTQ1MjEzMSwxODUxNDAxMjU1LDQ2Nj
-E5MjIwN119
+eyJoaXN0b3J5IjpbLTIwMDQyNzI3MjUsMTg1MTQwMTI1NSw0Nj
+YxOTIyMDddfQ==
 -->